Paris conference to belie 'doom and gloom' on Ukraine, Elysee says | Politics

 "We want to send Putin a very clear message, that he won't win in Ukraine," a presidential adviser told reporters in a briefing.
 "Our goal is to crush this idea he wants us to believe that he would be somehow winning."
 After initial successes in pushing back the Russian army, Ukraine has suffered setbacks on eastern battlefields, with its generals complaining of shortages of arms and soldiers.

-German Chancellor Olaf Scholz, British Foreign Minister David Cameron, Spanish Prime Minister Pedro Sanchez, Dutch Prime Minister Mark Rutte, as well as leaders from Scandinavian and Baltic countries, are scheduled to attend the conference.
-The United States will be represented by U.S. Assistant Secretary of State for European and Eurasian Affairs, Jim O'Brien, and Canada by Defence Minister Bill Blair.
+German Chancellor Olaf Scholz, British foreign minister David Cameron, Spanish Prime Minister Pedro Sanchez, Dutch Prime Minister Mark Rutte, as well as leaders from Scandinavian and Baltic countries, are scheduled to attend the conference.
+The United States will be represented by Assistant Secretary of State for European and Eurasian Affairs Jim O'Brien and Canada by Defence Minister Bill Blair.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)